Dawar/typescript-library-tutorial/README.md

 Really hope this helps some folks, I get irrationally angry thinking about how much time I spent solving a problem that should be so straightforward!

 As a BONUS this method can be used to create cross-environment libraries, for example where you have a sub folder with NodeJS specific exports and another with common exports used in any environment.
-That's actually the primary use case that drove me to this configuration.
+That's actually the primary use case that drove me to this configuration — I wanted a way to structure a utility library that I could share between a NodeJS backend and various Angular front-ends.
+This structure was the only one of many I tried that was surprisingly able to achieve exactly what I needed.